 More often than not, neighboring passengers will appreciate the transparency and it allows them to avoid any disturbances to you or baby during this time.

-If a confrontation occurs, notify a flight attendant immediately, who will be able to help mediate the situation and remind the passenger(s) of your rights.
+If a confrontation occurs, notify a flight attendant immediately, who will be able to help mediate the situation and remind the passenger(s) of your rights to pump or breastfeed on a plane.
 They may even choose to remove the individual from your area so that you can continue to comfortably breastfeed your baby.

 I find it is easier to get up and walk with the baby when you’re seated at an aisle seat.
 You won’t be stuck in between two strangers or up against a window when trying to nurse.
 The aisle seat also gives you easy access to the restroom in case you’ll need to change baby’s diaper or clean up after an accident.